Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # SSR, on the other hand, renders pages on-demand in response to user requests.
 It is suitable for personalized content like social media feeds, where the HTML depends on the logged-in user,

-# Server-side Rendering (SSR) was a significant improvement over CLient-Side Rendering (CSR), providing faster page loads and better SEO, however SSR introduced its own set of challenges.
+# Server-side Rendering (SSR) was a significant improvement over Client-Side Rendering (CSR), providing faster page loads and better SEO, however SSR introduced its own set of challenges.

 # Drawbacks of SSR :-
 1).
 We have to fetch everything before we can show anything :- Components cannot start rendering and then pause or "wait" while data is still being loaded.